yii2tech/csv-grid/README.md

 ## Customize output format <span id="customize-output-format"></span>

-Although CSV dictates particular data format (each value quoted, values separated by comma, lines separated by line break), some cases require it changing.
+Although CSV dictates particular data format (each value quoted, values separated by comma, lines separated by line break), some cases require its changing.
 For example: you may need to separate values using semicolon, or may want to create TSV (tabular separated values) file instead CSV.
 You may customize format entries using [[\yii2tech\csvgrid\CsvGrid::csvFileConfig]]: